odradev/casper-trade/README.md

 - Factory's `create_pair` calls `factory()` method of PairFactory contract.
 PairFactory deploys a new Pair contract and returns the address of the new contract to the Factory.

+### Tests
+Tests are based on the original Uniswap tests to ensure parity.
+Router tests are based on UniswapV2Router01.spec.ts and UniswapV2Router02.spec.ts from `v2-periphery` repository.

+Factory tests are based on UniswapV2Factory.spec.ts from `v2-core` repository.

+Pair tests are based on UniswapV2Pair.spec.ts from `v2-core` repository.

 ### Contracts
 Below is the list of contracts created and used by the project.